brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 -   Creation date.

-`Get-CimInstance` provided additional detail that PID 8708 (`nc.exe`) and PID 8072 (`powershell.exe`) were malicious:
+`Get-CimInstance` provided additional evidence that PID 8708 (`nc.exe`) and PID 8072 (`powershell.exe`) were malicious:

 -   Netcat/`nc.exe` (PID 8708):

 	-   `Get-CimInstance` provided the executable path, the command line, creation date, and Parent PID.

 	-   While `nc.exe` is a legitimate networking tool, the output here shows it is staged in the Temp folder (an unusual and high-risk location for an executable).

 	-   The command line information reveals the exact backdoor setup: listening (`-Ldp`) on port 5555, executing `cmd.exe` on connection - a reverse shell.

 	- Parent PID (8072) ties it directly to the suspicious PowerShell process (discussed below).

 -   Powershell/`powershell.exe` (PID 8072):